Soccer-England into Euros final after ending Danish dream run | Sports-Games

 Soccer-England into Euros final after ending Danish dream run

-The home side were on top throughout but struggled to break down the battling Denmark defence, until they were awarded a penalty in the 103rd-minute after Raheem Sterling went down with minimum contact to allow captain Kane to decide it.
+England won their first semi-final since the 1966 World Cup as Harry Kane's extra-time goal, following up after his penalty had been saved, earned a 2-1 win over battling Denmark on Wednesday that sent them into Sunday's Euro 2020 final against Italy.
+On a night to remember in front of almost 60,000 fans, most of them delirious with joy, England reached the European Championship final for the first time, though they had to come from behind as a Simon Kjaer own goal cancelled out Mikkel Damsgaard's superb free kick for the Danes in the first half.

+England won their first semi-final since the 1966 World Cup as Harry Kane's extra-time goal, following up after his penalty had been saved, earned a 2-1 win over battling Denmark on Wednesday that sent them into Sunday's Euro 2020 final against Italy.

+It was of course a special night for coach Gareth Southgate, whose penalty shoot-out miss sent England out of the semi-finals of Euro 96.
+"We said to the players at some point we're going to have to show resilience and come back from setbacks, and we did that tonight," he said.
+"The most pleasing thing is that we've given our fans and our nation a fantastic night and the journey carries on for another four days.
+We've said we want to create memories I've said to the young ones 'it isn't always like this'."
 It was a tough way for Denmark to end their emotional ride from the fear and distress of Christian Eriksen’s opening game collapse to their first semi-final since their shock Euro 92 win, but their exhausted players left Wembley with socks rolled down but heads held high.

-England won their first semi-final since the 1966 World Cup when Harry Kane's extra-time goal, following up after his penalty had been saved, earned a 2-1 victory over Denmark on Wednesday that sent them into Sunday's Euro 2020 final against Italy.

-It was a tough way for Denmark to end their emotional ride from the fear and distress of Christian Eriksen's opening game collapse to their first semi-final since their shock Euro 92 win, but their exhausted players left Wembley with socks rolled down but heads held high.
-England will return on Sunday, 55 years after lifting the World Cup there, but they did it the hard way.
+"I am proud of this group and everyone who has been on this journey.
+It has been fantastic to be involved.
+I am hungry and empty, but I am also proud," said Pierre-Emile Hojbjerg.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)